Skip to content

 How It Works

-React Native SwiftUI bridges React components to native SwiftUI views using React Native’s Fabric renderer.
+React Native SwiftUI bridges React components to native SwiftUI views using Nitro Modules.
 This page explains the architecture and key concepts.

 React Side (what you write):